Rowles Lagoon

 Gwalia Ghost Town

-On the way to Lake Ballard, we stopped to fuel our Pajero at Leonora, and then travelled 3km to reach another interesting living ghost town Gwalia.
 The town flourished when Sons of Gwalia Mine operated there from 1896 to 1963 and produced over 2.5 million ounces of gold.
-It is claimed to be the second largest gold mine in Western Australia.
+It was the second largest gold mine in Western Australia.
 At its peak in 1911, Gwalia had a population of around 1100 people.
 Today, most places are abandoned with the exception of just a few.
-The main attractions are the Museum, the re-opened (but now open cut) mine and Hoover House, which was built for the Sons of Gwalia Mine’s then manager, Herbert Hoover (who later became the 31st President of USA) and now serves coffee and cakes and offers accommodation.
+The main attractions are the Museum, the open cut mine and Hoover House.

 There are many lessons we can learn by reading and studying these stories.
 In the old days, life used to be simple and now it is quite complex.
 As Stephen Peacock, one of Gwalia’s residents put it:

-Going back to the past, we visited Kookynie – part of the 965km Golden Quest Discovery Trail.
-Once a vibrant community, a town of more than 3500 people back in 1907 during golden mining rush, now it is a deserted town with no more than 20 people (although, the town boasts Grand Hotel that is still in operation, offering meals, drinks and overnight accommodation to visitors and locals).
+Kookynie is a “living ghost town” in Western Australia.
+It is part of the 965km Golden Quest Discovery Trail in Goldfields.
+Back in 1907 during golden mining rush, Kookynie was a vibrant community.
+At that time the town counted more than 3500 people.
+Now it is a deserted town with no more than 20 people.
+Although, the town boasts Grand Hotel that is still in operation.
+It offers meals, drinks and overnight accommodation to visitors and locals.

 Here used to be the social centre of the town….
 Not any longer.